Mqzn/Cardinal/README.md

   ✅ Kick Command: Kick a player from the server with an optional reason.

-  ⬜ Warning System: Issue warnings to players, with a clear history for each player.
+  ✅ Warning System: Issue warnings to players, with a clear history for each player.

   ⬜ Punishment History System: View a player's complete punishment history (mutes, bans, warnings).

+  ⬜ Template system with ladder configuration.

   ✅ Configurable Messages: Customize all punishment messages sent to players and staff.